SurvivalThroughArchival/JuicyLoris/README.md

 as that's what the real time paper on it suggests doing, the SDIF isn't block based, or not equally spaced, and the spc file is a better match for block based processing I think, I haven't had a look yet.

 So get more relevant information about the partials and envelopes, and try and side step that abstraction with break point envelopes into a normalised parameter that can be updated or respond to real time interaction.
 But that requires unpacking the what this managerie of fuck whittery that is the morph class abstraction.

+Random odd thing on M1, it's quicker in debug mode with optimisations on, do exactly the same with release on and it's slower, so screw it just call it a feature.
+Makes no sense, but just leave it.

+Changed a load of stuff to function, and that might be better going over to lambdas instead.

+Also is there places you can slap const and constexpr?
+I assume not a lot can be done as everything is needed in the future when the app is running.
+Not much precompute can happen as there's no data yet.

+Best bet is looking at the memory allocations next, I've used used snatitisers and I attribute the now working code entirely to the things the santitizers picked up on.
+Tried Address and nothing there.
+But couldn't get leaks, or memory sanitizer working on M1.
+Will try on the other mac.

 # Quick Notes to potentially have a ganders at: